smearieryeti/docker-farming-simulator-server/README.md

 # WIP
 This repo is currently work in progress.
+Last touched 27 June 2020

 # docker-farming-simulator-server
 This is a docker image to run the Farming Simulator 19 in a docker container.